 Need more help?

-Besides checking your policy’s terms and conditions, you can also talk to an expert such as advisors from Pacific Prime Singapore.
+First, it’s a good idea to understand how to choose the best travel insurance, and then examine your policy’s terms and conditions.
+If you’d like some help doing so, you can also speak to highly-trained, impartial advisors from Pacific Prime Singapore.
 The insurance brokerage specialises in putting together health insurance plans for individuals, families and groups.

 Read on for more about insurance and other health and fitness topics in Singapore: